 If your skills and interests change significantly between the time you register for camp and the actual camp date, you can submit an entirely new participant questionnaire.
 If you don’t remember what you previously submitted, or if you’d like to refer to your old questionnaire as you complete your new one, please let us know and we’ll forward you your previous answers.

 We spend over ten hours pre-camp sorting out the groups, and use all the information you’ve given us to place you appropriately.
 Ideally, where we assign you is where you’ll feel happiest throughout your camp.
 If, however, you find that you'd rather ride and learn with a different group, we'll happily switch things for you.

 If a camp offers cross-country and lift-assisted downhill options, do I get to choose between those?

 Yes.
 At camps in Whistler, Mammoth and Angel Fire you can choose to spend both days riding the cross-country trails accessed from the valley, both days riding the downhill trails in the bike park, or one day in each area.
 The skills questionnaire asks you for your preference, so just let us know what you'd like to do when you fill that out.

 There are more and more options in our program all the time, so if there’s a particular style, level, or skill set you want to focus on, now is your chance.

-Are lift tickets included for camps with lift-accessed riding?
+How do lift tickets work at camps with lift-accessed riding?

 Of course, if you have a season’s pass for the bike park we’ll be riding, please bring it with you.